- Types of Aid

 Marywood University is committed to being good stewards of institutional financial aid resources, and in doing so the University strives to provide assistance to all students who demonstrate financial need.

-Applications received after March 15th are considered for Federal and State aid, and for Campus-based and institutional aid as long as funds remain.
+Applications received after February 15th are considered for federal and state aid, and for Campus-based and institutional aid as long as funds remain.

 Institutional aid may be reduced if a student receives outside aid after the original award has been offered.